codebayarea/codebayarea.github.io/_posts/2016-10-08-october-8th-class.md

 ![Unofficial class pic](/img/Webdev/10082016/DSCF2738.JPG)

-We started class off by installing the [brackets](http://brackets.io/) text editor.
-Our first concept is in HTML, the backbone of a given website.
-We first learned about headers:
+We started class off by installing the [Brackets](http://brackets.io/) text editor.
+Students were introduced to HTML, the backbone of a given website.
+We first learned about headers and paragraphs:

 {% highlight HTML %}
 <h1>This is a big header tag!</h1>